domonkoss/ceudsd/seminar/2-sql/README.md

 `DELETE FROM birdstrikes WHERE aircraft = 'Unknown'`

-#Groupping and aggregation
+## Groupping and aggregation

+## COUNT

-Countint the number of records
+Counting the number of records

-SELECT COUNT(*) FROM birdstrikes
+`SELECT COUNT(*) FROM birdstrikes`

-Simple aggregations

-SELECT MAX(cost) FROM birdstrikes

-SELECT state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state

-# Aggregation and grouping

-Multiple aggregate functions:

-SELECT state, aircraft, COUNT(*), MAX(cost), MIN(cost), AVG(cost) FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft

-Sometimes it doesn't work:

-SELECT aircraft, state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state

-Let's fix it: SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state, aircraft ORDER BY state, aircraft

-You can filter here, too: SELECT state, aircraft, MAX(cost) AS max_cost FROM birdstrikes WHERE state LIKE 'A%' GROUP BY state, aircraft ORDER BY state, aircraft

-Advanced groupping - HAVING SELECT state, COUNT(*) FROM birdstrikes GROUP BY state HAVING COUNT(*) > 100
+Now let's find a column where we have nulls.
+How you do that?

+`DESCRIBE birdstrikes`

+Says 'state' can be NULL, so let's try:

-SELECT state, COUNT(*) FROM birdstrikes WHERE state != '' GROUP BY state HAVING COUNT(*) > 100
+`SELECT state FROM birdstrikes WHERE state IS NULL`

+Let's try 'reported_date'

+`SELECT reported_date FROM birdstrikes WHERE reported_date IS NULL`

+Now let's count 'reported_date'

+`SELECT COUNT(reported_date) FROM birdstrikes`

+How do we list the distinct states ?

+`SELECT DISTINCT(state) FROM birdstrikes`

+Count number of distinct states

+`SELECT COUNT(DISTINCT(state)) FROM birdstrikes`

+### Exercise 1: How many distinct 'aircraft' we have in the database?

 # A bit more advanced SQL